nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="https://ay2223s2-cs2103t-w10-1.github.io/tp/images/ArchitectureSequenceDiagram.png" width="574" />

-Figure 2: How the different components interact with each other upon the command `delete 1`
+How the different components interact with each other upon the command `delete 1`

 ### 4.3 Interfaces that are implemented by the architecture components